The museum created a Thornbury Heritage Trail to mark the new millennium.

 Selected key sites are enhanced by landscape features, designed to illustrate specific aspects of the town’s history.
-A bronze relief map of Thornbury was the last feature to be installed and contains the Millennium time capsules, prepared by the schools of Thornbury in 2000.
+A bronze relief map of Thornbury was the last feature to be installed, in the High Street, and contains the Millennium time capsules, prepared by the schools of Thornbury in 2000.

 BRAND NEW for 2017 – a 28-page Guide to the Thornbury Heritage Trail – for just £2!

 The new Heritage Trail Guide booklets can now be bought in the museum shop.
 Snap one up now!

 It’s packed with information and we think you’ll find something you didn’t know about Thornbury on almost every page.

 Here is a map of the Trail route:

 and here’s what the Trail Guide looks like:

 But just pop into the museum next time you’re passing and one of our front-desk volunteers will be happy to sell you a copy for £2!